3li7alaki/daily-dues/README.md

 | 50-99 days | Master |
 | 100+ days | Legend |

+## End-of-Day Processing

+The app uses `pg_cron` to process commitments at end of day:
+- Only processes commitments where today is an active day
+- Auto-approves missed logs (marks as approved with 0 completed)
+- Calculates carry-over penalties for the next active day
+- Resets streaks for users who missed their targets

 ## Slack Integration

 The app includes a modular Slack webhook system.
 Configure which events to send: